How Google May Rank Some Results based on Categorical Quality

 Re-Ranking Resources for Categorical Queries

-This process of reranking resources is done fo each query received.
+This process of reranking resources is done for each query received.
 A query can have one or more terms.

-Resources are identified as being responsive to the query and those are ranked according to a first order (given a search score.)
+Resources are identified as being responsive to the query and those are ranked according to a first-order (given a search score.)
 For example, the category quality ranking module receives data describing the output of a search of the index using the query.
 They are ranked in terms of how responsive they are to a query relative to the other resources identified.
 The categorical quality patent tells us that not all indexed resources are scored; only the top 1,000 scored resources may be included.

 Only a fraction of those results may be checked to be re-ranked, such as a relatively small value, like the top 20 or 30 results.